avishaan/quippics/docs/RouteInfo.md

 ----------------------
 Routes here are related to voting/scoring a submission

-#####POST /v1/challenges/:cid/submissions/:sid/ballots
+####Create a new ballot; have a user vote on a submission
-Create a new ballot; have a user vote on a submission
+#POST /v1/challenges/:cid/submissions/:sid/ballots

 Example Request
 ```